glpi-project/plugins/frontend/app/docs/oauth2.md

 This Access-Token will need to be sent via the Authorization HTTP Header set on each of all the HTTP requests
 made by the service/app/client using the GLPi Plugins API.
 See below the endpoints section.
 An example is given with each of them, describing the tranfer of the Access-Token.

+### GLPi Plugin Directory

+You are currently using the GLPi Plugins service.
+The GLPi Plugins service has an open-source backend, which is called [glpi-plugin-directory](https://github.com/glpi-project/plugins), whose source-code is available [on Github](https://github.com/glpi-project/plugins).

 ## Pagination